 - See Classroom Learning Culture Pg 9 - Students should stand quietly for any member of the Senior Leadership Team.
-(Principal, Heads of School) - When waiting outside a classroom, wait quietly and to the side. - No class is to enter a science laboratory or specialist room without a teacher being present. - Should the class teacher be more than 10 minutes late, a student should go first to the school office, secondly to the Head of School or Associate Principal. - Teacher's desks are private and staff offices are out of bounds unless special permission is given. - Any new writing on desks should be reported immediately to a teacher.
+(Principal, Deputy Principals) - When waiting outside a classroom, wait quietly and to the side. - No class is to enter a science laboratory or specialist room without a teacher being present. - Should the class teacher be more than 10 minutes late, a student should go first to student services, secondly to the Deputy Principal or Associate Principal. - Teacher's desks are private and staff offices are out of bounds unless special permission is given. - Any new writing on desks should be reported immediately to a teacher.